Mini0n/konfioAmazon/README.md

 ### Node & NPM
   If you don't have Node and npm already in your system please refer to the [Node site](https://nodejs.org) where packages/installers are available for almost any OS.
-  Node comes with so you're covered.
+  Node comes with npm so you're covered.
 If you want to update it you can run `npm install npm@latest -g` from a terminal.
   To check your Node and npm version use: `node -v` and `npm -v`

 ### Database